opwire/opwire-testa/README.md

 For other systems:

 * Download the relevant [`opwire-testa`](https://github.com/opwire/opwire-testa/releases/latest) release,
-* Extract the `opwire-testa` or `opwire-testa.exe` binary from the archive to project home folder (current directory).
+* Extract the `opwire-testa` or `opwire-testa.exe` binary from the archive to the home folder of your project.

 ### Executing tests